kanisterio/kanister/docs/tooling.rst

       kanctl create repository-server [flags]

     Flags:
       -h, --help                                help for repository-server
-      -p, --prefix string                 prefix to be set in kopia repository -a, --repoAdminUser string          name of the secret for the repository server admin user details -r, --repoPassword string           name of the secret containing password for the kopia repository -z, --repoServerAdminUser string    kopia repository server admin user name -u, --repoServerUser string         name of the user to be created for the kopia repository server -k, --repoServerUserAccess string   name of the secret having user access password and host -l, --s3Location string             name of the secret containing the s3 location details -c, --s3LocationCreds string        name of the secret containing the credentials for s3 -t, --tls string                    name of the tls secret needed for secure client server communication
+      -p, --prefix string                       prefix to be set in kopia repository -a, --repoAdminUserSecret string          name of the secret for the repository server admin user details -r, --repoPasswordSecret string           name of the secret containing password for the kopia repository -z, --repoServerAdminUser string          kopia repository server admin user name -u, --repoServerUser string               name of the user to be created for the kopia repository server -k, --repoServerUserAccessSecret string   name of the secret having user access password and host -c, --s3LocationCredsSecret string        name of the secret containing the credentials for s3 -l, --s3LocationSecret string             name of the secret containing the s3 location details -t, --tls string                          name of the tls secret needed for secure client server communication

     Global Flags:
           --dry-run            if set, resource YAML will be printed but not created